Fort Okanogan Interpretive Center

 Okanogan County also played a role in World War II, serving as a training ground for the B-17 Bomber crews.
 After the war, the county experienced a population boom and an increase in infrastructure development.
 Today, Okanogan County is known for its scenic beauty, outdoor recreational opportunities, and strong ties to its Native American heritage.
 The county's history is celebrated through various cultural events, museums, and historic sites that tell the story of its past.

-This timeline provides a condensed summary of the historical journey of Okanogan County, Washington.
+This timeline provides a concise overview of the key events in the history of Okanogan County, Washington.

 • 1800s - Native American tribes, including the Okanogan and Colville, inhabit the region.